OchukoWH/one-node-kubeadm-cluster/README.md

 # One-Node kubeadm Cluster

 This project spins up a single Ubuntu 22.04 VM with Vagrant and builds a Kubernetes control-plane node with `kubeadm`.
 The node is automatically untainted so you can schedule user workloads on it, making it ideal for local security experiments or demos.
-The upstream repository lives at [OchukoWH/one-node-kubeadm-cluster](https://github.com/OchukoWH/one-node-kubeadm-cluster.git).

 ## What Gets Provisioned